CAE Reafing and Use of English Test 3

 PART 3

 17 phenomenal.
 The only difficulty here is spelling the word correctly.
-It is evident from context that you need to use an adjective in this case.
+It is evident from the context that you need to use an adjective in this case.

 18 central.
 Same as the previous word, mind the spelling.